The Princess on the Glass Hill: Chuvash people

 In a tale from the Chuvash people titled "Кукша" ("Kuksha"; English: "Baldhead"), a man has three sons.
 The youngest, Ivan, is bald, so his brothers psuh him around and call him Kuksha.
 One day, on his deathbed, the man asks his sons to bury him and hold a vigil for three nights.
 After he dies, the eldest orders Kuksha to go in his place to their father's grave.
 Once there, the man's spirit appears to the boy, who confides in him about being mistreated by his elder brothers.
 His father's spirit tells him not to worry, and gives him a copper ring.
 On the next nights, Kuksha gets a silver ring and a golden one.
-Meanwhilw, a local rich man sets a challenge: any of his daughter's suitor shall jump over a five-story building.
+Meanwhile, a local rich man sets a challenge: any of his daughter's suitor shall jump over a five-story building.
 Kuksha's brothers go to try their luck, and the boy uses the copper ring to summon a black horse.
 He rides it the first time, but cannot beat the challenge.
 The rich man tells the people to return in three years time for a repeat of the challenge.
 Again, Kuksha uses the silver ring to summon a gray horse, and, in a third attempt after another three years, uses the golden ring to summon a bay mount and win the challenge.